blurpy/8-bit-computer-emulator/README.md

 The emulation is done, and the programs that run on the real hardware will run unmodified on the emulator with the same result.

 TODO:
-* Some kind of user interface to visualize state
+* Some kind of user interface
-* Controls to allow modifying state and single step through programs
-* Some more documentation in the code
-* Unit tests

 ## Requirements